| Title: | Affinity Propagation Clustering |

 compatibility.

-is called for objects of classes
+If heatmap is called for objects of classes

-a heatmap of the similarity matrix in slot sim
+a heatmap of the similarity matrix in slot sim of the parameter

-is created with clusters grouped together and highlighted in
+x is created with clusters grouped together and highlighted in

 different colors.
 The order of clusters is determined by running

-on the clustering result x
+aggExCluster on the clustering result x.
+This

-variant of heatmap
+variant of heatmap returns an invisible

-AggExResult
+AggExResult object.

-is called for an AggExResult
+If heatmap is called for an AggExResult

 object that contains all levels of clustering, the heatmap is